Dr. Sergio P. Acebrón

 A fundamental open question in cell biology, development, and physiology is how cells are guided through mitosis to place specific daughter cells at defined positions.
 During the complex voyage of building tissues, cells integrate intrinsic factors, as well as extrinsic cues from their niches to modulate the progression, symmetry, orientation, and fate of their divisions.
 Misregulation of these processes is associated with loss of the cellular hierarchies and can ultimately lead to disease, notably cancer.
 We aim to unravel how different signalling pathways shape the cell fate during development and tissue renewal by modulating cell division.

 The fate of adult stem cells is determined by the integration of extracellular signals released from their niches.
 For example, Wnt ligands are essential for stem cell maintenance and tissue homeostasis across many organs.
 We study the transduction of Wnt signals, notably in mammalian adult stem cells of the adrenal gland and the gut.
 We aim to identify and characterise signalling components, interactions and modifications that play key roles in stem cell renewal, and whose misregulation can lead to cancer.

 The extracellular signalling pathways are notorious for their cross talk, but it is still not well understood how stem and progenitor cells integrate different extracellular signals from a multi-signalling niche to modulate their fate and behaviour.
 We aim to characterise the fundamental molecular hubs where these signals converge.

-Applicants should send a CV and brief letter of motivation in English or German to Sergio Acebron (email@example.com), before August 31, 2017.
-They should also provide a letter of recommendation, or the contact information of a referee.
+PhD and postdoc applicants that can secure funding for their position should send a CV and brief letter of motivation in English or German to Sergio Acebron (email@example.com).
+Please provide a letter of recommendation, or the contact information of a referee.